 Distant sea fog rolling in.

 Waves of fog pouring in

 It rolled over the outlying islands, gushed into the harbour and flowed into the town below, wrapping itself around the nearby kletturs and volcanoes one by one.
 It slowly crawled up Eldfell, like mysterious fingers of fog.
 It looked like steam was coming off the crater itself.

 Gushing into Heimaey harbour.

 Engulfed by waterfalls of fog

 Then it came pouring over the edges of the ridge where I was standing.
 There were waterfalls of fog flowing over the rocks all around me.
 I’ve never seen anything like it.
-It was incredibly beautiful and utterly mesmerizing.
-I just stood there for well over an hour, and watched it unfold from my clear viewpoint above it all.
+It was incredibly beautiful.
+I just stood there for well over an hour, utterly mesmerized, and watched it all unfold from my clear and lofty viewpoint.
 Until it was finally swallowed by the fog as well.

 Fog waterfall & flower.

 It meant I had to find my way off the mountain through the thick of it… But I didn’t mind.
 I was so excited to have witnessed such a magical sight!

 There’s actually a name for this phenomenon.
 It’s called ‘dalalæða’ in Icelandic – a low-lying fog that flows into a valley, and sneaks up surrounding hillsides, rocks and mountains.